-Now you can specify this unique alias name whenever importing or exporting from your two servers, the encryption is mutually compatible, and you will not need to export or import keys anymore.
+Now you can specify this unique alias name whenever importing or exporting from your two servers, the encryption will be mutually compatible, and you won't need to export or import keys anymore.

-Sharing Custom Keys
+3.3 Sharing Custom Keys

 The import and export functionality can be used to share export catalogs between servers that have different keys, for example an old server with custom keys.
-If you wish to share catalogs between two servers that are both on the same release, you can add the keys directly to the server's keystore.
+If you wish to share catalogs between two servers that are both on release 7.8, you can add the keys directly to the server's keystore.

 For example, if you have a test server for developing reports and dashboards, and a production server where users need them, you can transfer them by exporting from one and importing into the other.
-To do so, both servers need the same import-export key, but after installation, each will have a different and random key.
-The recommended solution is to generate the new key in a new keystore file, and then imports it to both servers.
+To do so, both servers need the same import-export key, but after intallation, each will have a different and random key.
+The recommended solution is to generate the new key in a new keystore file, and then import it to both servers.